Renting used to mean you couldn't afford to buy. For a growing class of high net worth individuals, it now means something else entirely.

 Inbound migration to NYC has shifted upmarket

 The renters arriving now are older, more established, and more financially sophisticated than the cohort of a decade ago.
-They've lived somewhere else, built wealth, and chosen New York deliberately.
-They know exactly what they want and they're willing to pay for it.
+They've lived somewhere else, made their money, and chosen New York deliberately.

 Want the data behind who's actually moving into your neighborhood — and what they're paying?